University Programs

 University Studies Program

 University Studies is the initial academic program for first-year students who want to explore their options before declaring a major field of study -- approximately 10-15% of entering students at MSU.
-Through its programs of individualized academic advising and first-year seminar, University Studies plays a key role in preparing MSU students for study in a chosen major.
+Through individualized academic advising and several course offerings, University Studies helps students transition to college while exploring majors of interest.
 Undergraduate students may take up to 30 semester credits (typically 2 semesters) in University Studies before declaring a major, but students may declare at any time.
 Students who start in a declared major and want to explore other options are encouraged to visit with the advisors in University Studies should they have questions about their initial choice of major.